 Always include our course name and section number in the subject line plus a brief heading related to the content of your email.
 Please use your WKU student e-mail account.
-For example: "COMM145 700: Context paper question".
-DO NOT send an email by responding to a general announcement I send out.
-They could be buried in a thread.
+For example: "COMM145 700: Theory/Context paper question".
 I get a lot of emails and scan through them for emails from students.
-Including an appropriate subject 3/19/2018 line will ensure that I notice your email.
+Including an appropriate subject line will ensure that I notice your email.
 Within the email, make sure to always include the following: a greeting, a closer, and your name.
 Including these items is basic courtesy in email exchanges.
 You will make a much better impression on whomever you email if you include these basic features.
+DO NOT reply to my announcements, they tend to get buried in a thread.
+Create a new email as described above.
+If I haven't answered you within 24 hours, please resend in case it was sent incorrectly.